13 Jul Naked Money :: A Community Project

 There are several ways you can join in with this discussion and see behind the scenes of real artists and creatives as they share the nitty gritty of their financial lives.

-- The best thing for you to do is click the button below and pop your email address in the form - that way you'll get each participant's essay delivered to your inbox every day in August, beginning Tuesday, August 1st (You'll also get access to Eli's Studio Notes and the Secret Stash of freebies - including ebooks of previous community projects).
-You can join in at any time and at the end of the month you'll receive a beautiful ebook containing all 31 essays, so even if you sign up late you won't miss a thing.
+- The best thing for you to do is click the button below and pop your email address in the form - the project has now ended, but when you sign up below you'll get a beautiful ebook containing all 31 essays (You'll also get access to Eli's Studio Notes and the Secret Stash of freebies - including ebooks of previous community projects).

 - You can come and join us in our Facebook group, where we'll be discussing the submission by that day's contributor, as well as sharing our own stories and resources, and meeting lots of awesome like-minded people.